edgelesssys/ego/README.md

 To report a security issue, write to security@edgeless.systems

 Pull requests are welcome!
 You need to agree to our [Contributor License Agreement](https://cla-assistant.io/edgelesssys/ego).

+This project and everyone participating in it are governed by the [Code of Conduct](/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 <!-- refs -->
 [github-actions]: https://github.com/edgelesssys/ego/actions